Incumbent Cabinet of Khyber Pakhtunkhwa

-The Cabinet of Khyber Pakhtunkhwa is a formal body composed of senior government officials chosen and led by the Chief Minister of Khyber Pakhtunkhwa to run the Government of Khyber Pakhtunkhwa province of Pakistan.
-All cabinet members sworn in are designated Provincial Minister, and are seated in Peshawar, the provincial capital.
+The Cabinet of Khyber Pakhtunkhwa is the principal executive organ of the Government of the Pakistani province of Khyber Pakhtunkhwa.
+It is composed of senior government officials chosen and led by the Chief Minister of Khyber Pakhtunkhwa.
+All cabinet members sworn in are designated Minister, and are seated in Peshawar, the provincial capital.
+The incumbent cabinet is the Afridi ministry.

 According to the Constitution of Pakistan, the Chief Minister may dismiss members of the cabinet, but must do so in writing, and new appointees must again be approved by the Provincial Assembly of Khyber Pakhtunkhwa.
-As of January 2023, Caretaker government is installed in the province, until elections in April.
+The cabinet prior to the current one was the Gandapur Ministry.